top of page

 It is one of beauty that is “imperfect, impermanent, and incomplete”, and is derived from the Buddhist teaching of the three marks of existence – impermanence, suffering, and emptiness or absence of self-nature.

-Characteristics of the wabi-sabi aesthetic include asymmetry, roughness, simplicity, economy, austerity, modesty, intimacy, and appreciation of the ingenuous integrity of natural objects and processes - all aspects of which the brand embraces and is inspired and influenced by.
+Characteristics of the wabi-sabi aesthetic include asymmetry, roughness, simplicity, intimacy, and appreciation of the integrity of natural objects and processes - all aspects of which the brand is inspired and influenced by.

 bottom of page